Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 2. Rationale & Strategic Context

-India’s school education system faces a critical shortage of trained AI and robotics educators.
-While national policy frameworks, including NEP 2020 and NSQF, emphasize AI literacy for secondary school students, the availability of qualified facilitators remains limited.
-This creates a significant gap between policy intent and on-ground implementation across schools.
+▼India’s school education system faces a critical shortage of trained AI and robotics educators.
+While national policy frameworks, including NEP 2020 and NSQF, emphasize AI literacy for secondary school students, the availability of qualified facilitators remains limited — creating a significant gap between policy intent and on-ground implementation.

-The Centre for Intelligent Robotics (CIR) at IIIT Allahabad brings strong academic and research expertise in AI-enabled robotics, embedded systems, and intelligent automation.
-AI-TRAC 2026 builds on this foundation and integrates it with STEMLearn.AI’s curriculum design, learning management systems, and school outreach capabilities to create a high-quality, scalable, and replicable mentor-training pipeline.
+The CIR at IIIT Allahabad brings strong academic and research expertise in AI-enabled robotics, embedded systems, and intelligent automation.
+AI-TRAC 2026 integrates this with STEMLearn.AI’s curriculum design, LMS, and school outreach capabilities to create a high-quality, scalable mentor-training pipeline.

 2.1 Key Drivers